immers-space/immers-app/immers/README.md

 ### Web Monetization Payment Pointer

-Earn money from your immer without including intrusive ads or compromosing user privacy using Web Monetization.
+Earn money from your immer without including intrusive ads or compromising user privacy using Web Monetization.
 [Sign up for a free creator account at Coil.com](https://coil.com/creator) and follow the instructions there to setup a wallet and get a payment pointer.